 How far you can drive your electric car before it runs out of power is a big consideration.
 If you rarely drive, 22 hours for a charge up may not seem bad.
 Also some electric cars can only drive about 43 miles on a charge such as the Nissan Leaf advertises.
 Others such as the iMiEV advertise they can go well over 100 miles before needing to charge.

 If you decide an electric car is for you, check into federal tax incentives to help defray costs.
-Currently, you can receive a tax credit of $7,500 if you purchase an electric car.
+Currently, you can receive a tax credit of up to $7,500 if you purchase an electric car.